Terms that a Buyer of Business Telephone Systems Should

 Term

-used between seller and buyer to signify that a sale has been agreed to
+used between seller and buyer to signify that a sale has been agreed to and

-and an oral contract is now in effect, binding both parties to the agreed-to-sale
+an oral contract is now in effect, binding both parties to the agreed-to-sale

 as if a written contract had been signed.
-A written contract submitted
+A written contract submitted later

-for dissolving the original oral agreement unless both
+dissolving the original oral agreement unless both

 parties agree to the new written contract.